inkVerb/VIP/401/Lesson-09.md

 We looked at different `exit` codes in [301 Lesson 6](https://github.com/inkVerb/vip/blob/master/301/Lesson-06.md)

-Now, we will pass a child script's exit code to make the parent script exit with the same code using this magical pass-exit line:
+Now, we will pass a child script's exit code to make the parent script exit with the same code using this one line exit pass:

-| **magical pass-exit line** :
+| **one line exit pass** :

 ```bash
 e="$?"; [[ "$e" = "0" ]] || exit "$e"